IBM Personal Computer: Design process

-The design process was kept under a policy of strict secrecy, with all other IBM divisions kept in the dark about the project.
+The design process was kept under a policy of strict secrecy, even from other IBM divisions.

 Several CPUs were considered, including the Texas Instruments TMS9900, Motorola 68000 and Intel 8088.
 The 68000 had 32 bit registers with a flat 24 bit address space for up to 16MB of memory and was considered the best choice, but was not production-ready like the others.
 The IBM 801 RISC processor was also considered, since it was considerably more powerful than the other options, but rejected due to the design constraint to use off-the-shelf parts.
 The TMS9900 had only 16 bits of address space which was the same as other 8 bit chips and was rejected as it was inferior to the Intel 8088 which had 20 bits of address space which could use one megabyte of memory.

 The Intel 8086 architecture had 16 bit registers and used a segment scheme to increase the address space to 20 bits or 1MB of memory which complicated programming but was a big step up from 64K limit of most 8 bit chips.
 The 8086 was designed as a source code compatible, though not binary compatible, extension of the older 8080 which made it easier to port existing software like BASIC.
 IBM chose the 8088 variant of the 16 bit 8086 because Intel offered a better price for the former and could provide more units, and the 8088's 8-bit bus reduced the cost of the rest of the computer.
 The 8088 had the advantage that IBM already had familiarity with the 8085 from designing the IBM System/23 Datamaster.
 The 62-pin expansion bus slots were also designed to be similar to the Datamaster slots, and its keyboard design and layout became the Model F keyboard shipped with the PC, but otherwise the PC design differed in many ways.